17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 Possibly and no. Mostly, no.

-But only during the first page.
+But only during the agony of the first page.

 When does it happen?